 Downloading The Arse

-The latest version of The Arsse can be downloaded from our releases page.
-The attachments named arsse-x.x.x.tar.gz should be used rather than those marked "Source Code".
+The latest version of The Arsse can be downloaded from our Web site.
+If installing an older release from our archives, the attachments named arsse-x.x.x.tar.gz should be used rather than those marked "Source Code".

 Installation from source code is also possible, but the release packages are recommended.

 In order for The Arsse to function correctly, its requirements must first be satisfied.
 The process of installing the required PHP extensions differs from one system to the next, but on Debian the following series of commands should do: